40. Optimal Unemployment Insurance#

 The cost function is strictly convex because a higher \(V\) implies a lower marginal utility of the worker; that is, additional expected utils can be awarded to the worker only at an increasing marginal cost in terms of the consumption good.

-Given \(V\), the planner assigns first-period pair \((c,a)\) and promised continuation value \(V^u\), should the worker be unlucky and not find a job.
+Given \(V\), the planner assigns first-period pair \((c,a)\) and promised continuation value \(V^u\) next period if the worker is unlucky and does not find a job this period.

-\((c, a, V^u)\) are chosen to be functions of \(V\) and to satisfy the Bellman equation
+The planner sets \((c, a, V^u)\) as functions of \(V\) and to satisfy the following Bellman equation for associated cost function \(C(V)\):

 where minimization is subject to the promise-keeping constraint